Master of Science in Biological Chemistry - learning outcomes

 A candidate who has completed his or her qualification should have the following learning outcomes defined in terms of knowledge, skills and general competence:

-1: The candidate can under supervision plan, conduct and present a larger scientific project within the field biological chemistry/ molecular biology.
+1. The candidate can conduct and present a larger scientific project within the field.

-3: The candidate has knowledge to timely laboratory techniques and can apply them, such as cloning techniques, cell-tissue culture methods, methods to analyze metabolites, DNA, RNA, and proteins, immunological methods (Western blotting), microscopy, mass spectrometry, Realtime PCR, isothermal micro-calorimetry, absorption- and fluorescence spectroscopy.
+3. The candidate has knowledge of timely laboratory techniques and can apply them; such as cloning techniques, cell-tissue culture methods, methods to analyse metabolites, DNA, RNA, and proteins, immunological methods (western blotting), microscopy, mass spectrometry, real-time PCR, isothermal micro-calorimetry, absorption- and fluorescence spectroscopy.

-4: The candidate is able to understand the aim of various analytical methods, conduct experiments and document and analyze results.
+4. The candidate is able to understand the aim of various analytical methods, conduct experiments and document and analyse results.

-5: The candidate has knowledge to the correct procedures for keeping proper health, security and environment conditions in a laboratory.
+5. The candidate has knowledge of appropriate procedures for keeping healthy and secure conditions in a laboratory.

-3: The candidate should be capable to develop new competence/ expertise within the field's subject areas and contribute to innovation processes within these areas.
+3. The candidate is capable of developing new competence/ expertise within the field's subject areas and contribute to innovation processes within these areas.